NathanZaldivar/smserver/README.md

 * a Twilio bought phone number
 * Connection to the internet

-Creating a Twilio account is simple and easy, you will need to verify a phone number for your account, make sure you verify the phone number that will be the receiving number for the server, smserver can only send to one verified number, to increase this you can upgrade your Twilio account for $20 a month subscription.
+Creating a Twilio account is simple and easy, you will first need to verify a phone number for your account, make sure you verify the phone number that will be the receiving number for the server, smserver can only send to one verified number, to increase this you can upgrade your Twilio account for $20 a month subscription.

 _creating a Twilio account_